kudo28/vanet/README.md

 1. Open the OMNeT++ main directory and start the mingwenv.cmd terminal window.
 2. In mingwenv, CD into the OMNeT++ main directory and launch the OMNeT++ IDE with the command 'omnetpp'.
 3. Create a OMNeT++ project using File->Import...->General->Existing Projects into Workspace->Next->Select root directory->'Name of directory'->Finish.
-4. Right-click on the newly created project in the Project Explorer, click Properties->Project References, and check inet and veins before clicking OK.
+4. Right-click on the newly created project in the Project Explorer, click Properties->Project References, and check veins before clicking OK.
 5. Right-click on the project and click Build Project to generate executables.
 6. In mingwenv, CD into the Veins main directory and enter the command 'sumo-launchd.py -vv'.
 This establishes a TCP connection between Sumo and OMNeT++.
 7. Update the file path in the Sumo launchd files appropriately.